Hooria-Aijaz/tk-week01-task/README.md

 ## Overview of the Task

 The task is to design a simple documentation page according to the user story provided.
 A user story is an informal, natural language description of one or more features describing a website.
 User stories are often written from the perspective of an end user or user of a system.

+## Mockup Link

+You have to build a website similar to the mockup (https://codepen.io/freeCodeCamp/full/NdrKKL)

 ## Steps of User Story